kumahq/kuma-website/docs/docs/1.0.6/documentation/health.md

 ## Universal probes

-On Universal there is no single standard for probing the application.
-For health checking of the application status on Universal Kuma is using Envoy's Health Discovery Service (HDS).
+On Universal there is no single standard for probing the service.
+For health checking of the service status on Universal Kuma is using Envoy's Health Discovery Service (HDS).
 Envoy does health checks and reports the status back to Kuma Control Plane.

-In order to configure health checking of your application you have to update `inbound` config with `serviceProbe`:
+In order to configure health checking of your service you have to update `inbound` config with `serviceProbe`:

 ```yaml
 type: Dataplane